-Johnson was paid for leading his band at events at the University of Pennsylvania on eight separate occasions between January of 1832 and April of 1842.
-Records of these payments can be found in the trustee’s minutes of the University.
-One payment specifies that Johnson played for the University on the day of the Medical School Commencement in April 2, 1841; other payments do not specify the event, but were authorized immediately following the spring Medical School Commencement or after exhibitions of student declamations held in the winter or spring months.
+Johnson was paid for leading his band at events at the University of Pennsylvania on several occasions.
+He appears to have provided the music for the School of Medicine commencement from 1826 to 1841 and another occasion in April of 1842.
+Records of these payments can be found in the trustee’s minutes of the University as well as the receipts for bills of the School of Medicine.
+While most bills state they were for playing at the School of Medicine commencement other payments do not specify and were after exhibitions of student declamations held in the winter or spring months.

 Obviously, life as an African American in America was not easy in the first half of the 1800s and Johnson and his band often faced racism at their performances.
 Some all-white bands refused to play at events where Johnson’s band was also booked to play.
 On several occasions, the crowds at these events did not believe that Johnson and his fellow African American musicians could read the sheet music in front of them, insisting that they were playing the music “by ear.”
 When Johnson played in St. Louis, Missouri, the city government put out an affidavit for his arrest and eventually kicked him out of town.
 In Pittsburgh, Pennsylvania, he was chased by an angry, violent crowd, and was lucky to escape with only minor injuries.